-Observe Just Peace Sunday on September 16, 2018: Wisdom Cries Out!
+Observe Just Peace Sunday on September 15, 2019: The Earth Shall Mourn

 Observe Just Peace Sunday!
 Here are some resources to use in your congregation:

-Sermon Seeds: Wisdom Cries Out! - Download this "Sermon Seeds" for Just Peace Sunday inspired by Proverbs 1:20-33 written by Rev. Dr. Sheila Harvey Guillaume, pastor of Union Congregational United Church of Christ in West Palm Beach, FL.
-Let us join the Spirit in crying out for a more just and human immigration policy and a more peaceful world!
+Sermon Seeds: The Earth Mourns - Download this "Sermon Seeds" for Just Peace Sunday inspired by Jeremiah 4:11-28 written by Rev. Dr. Sheila Harvey Guillaume, pastor of Union Congregational United Church of Christ in West Palm Beach, FL.
 Download this special "Sermon Seeds."